 However, this cutting-edge technology has not been reserved exclusively for the engine.
 The Regera also has a joint robotic system whereby the vertical opening doors, as well as the hood and flaps, are activated automatically by electronic commands.
 In fact, the vehicle doors can be opened from an intelligent phone, thanks to a unique application.

 Meanwhile, the interior of the Regera is highly luxurious.
 It features state of the art sound systems, an entertainment center with 3G, WIFI and a 9-inch screen with Apple CarPlay interface, functional LED lighting and power leather seats that can be adjusted to six positions.
-The Koenigsegg Regera, in a limited edition of 80 copies, will be on the market in early 2016, with a price of $1.9 million. ■
+The Koenigsegg Regera, in a limited edition of 80 copies, was put on the market in 2016, with a price of US$1.9 million. ■